Karl-Weisenburger/WindDensity-MBIR/README.rst

                 conda activate wind_tomo
                 pip install -r requirements.txt

-            Anytime you want to use this package, this ``wind_tomo`` environment should be activated with the following:
+            Anytime you want to use this package, this ``wind_density_tomo`` environment should be activated with the following:

             .. code-block::